AkBKukU/blenderSubprocessRender/README.md

-# blenderMultithreadedRender
+# blenderSubprocessRender
-Multithreaded rendering add-on for Blender
+Multithreaded rendering add-on for Blender using subprocesses.